 Enter The Way of Kueh, a 272-page tome from well-known food writer, historian, and culinary instructor Christopher Tan.
-Comprising 98 meticulously researched and tested recipes featuring kuehs from every ethnicity, the book also features photographs styled and taken by Tan.
-From relatively simple endeavours like kueh bingka (a baked tapioca kueh), to the significantly more confounding, but also much more richly — in terms of flavour and personal edification — rewarding kueh ambon.
+Comprising 98 meticulously researched and tested recipes featuring kueh from every ethnicity, the book also features photographs styled and taken by Tan – from relatively simple endeavours like kueh bingka (a baked tapioca kueh), to the significantly more confounding, but also much more richly rewarding (in terms of flavour and personal edification) kueh ambon.

 We speak to Tan about the cookbook.